SciSpike/recurrify/README.md

 `isValid: function(d, val) { return period.isValid(d, val+1); },`

 The *extent* also needs to be modified to reflect the new extent that goes from 0-11.
-Now that the extent starts at 0, the schedule engine will no longer assume that a 0 value means 'last'.
+Now that the extent starts at 0, the recurrence engine will no longer assume that a 0 value means 'last'.
 There is nothing else that we need to do to correct for that behavior.

 `extent: function(d) { return [0, 11]; },`